MouseBiteLabs/Game-Boy-DMG-Color/DMGC-IPS-01/README.md

 -	Thickness: 1.2 mm
 -	Surface Finish: ENIG

-*ENIG is required for reliable button press detection.*
+*ENIG is required for reliable button press detection, if tactile buttons are not used.*

 ## Optional Tactile Buttons
 Version 2.0 introduced the option for including tactile switches for the buttons, much like the Game Boy Advance SP had.
 I did not however bother to add switches for start and select, due to the mismatched geometry (and you don't press them *that* often).
 If you do not wish to use these kinds of buttons, the button contacts are still set up to act just like the regular set up with membranes.